 And I assure you, it’s not half as intimidating as it sounds.
 I have complete faith in you. 💛

 There are so many types of hams out there.
-If you are trying to figure out what to buy, here is what I typically recommend.
+If you are trying to figure out what to buy for this baked ham with pineapple recipe, here is what I typically recommend.

-In order to maintain moistness in ham, I like to get ham that is 1) not spiral cut (they dry out too quickly when baked), and 2) bone-in.
+In order to maintain the optimal moistness in ham, I like to get pre-cook ham that is 1) not spiral cut (they dry out too quickly when baked), and 2) bone-in.

-If you get spiral cut ham or non bone in ham, be careful and do not overcook them because they do dry out faster.
+If you end up with a spiral cut ham or boneless ham, be careful and do not overcook them because they do dry out faster.

 It’s time.
 Let’s make a Pineapple Baked Ham!